 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.57 applies to Fortran.

-Implementation defined behaviour is known within the Fortran standard as processor-dependent behaviour.
-Annex A.2 of ISO/IEC 1539-1 (2010) contains a list of processor dependencies for which implementations should document the actual behaviour.
+Implementation-defined behaviour is known within the Fortran standard as processor-dependent behaviour.
+Annex A.2 of ISO/IEC 1539-1:2018 contains a list of processor dependencies for which implementations should document the actual behaviour.

-Different processors might process processor dependencies differently.
-Relying on one behaviour is not guaranteed by the Fortran standard.

 Reliance on one behaviour where the standard explicitly allows several is not portable.
 The behaviour is liable to change between different processors.